 - Vikings = mean behavior

 - Babes and Bullets = "The most significant thing I learned from this life was that I swore off work."

 - Lab Animal = fearing the evil veterinarian.

 - Fun with Acronyms: "Space Cat" has the Operations Data Index Element.

 - Furry Denial: In Garfield's introduction to Space Cat:Garfield: I'd like to think I'll live forever, but hey, I'm only human.note

-- Genre Roulette: Comedy is the main jest.
+- Genre Roulette: Comedy is the main gist.
 But there's also noir, sci-fi, and horror.

-- Have a Gay Old Time: "Big Bob come!"
+- Have a Gay Old Time: "Big Bob cum!"